Clearer property division for Oregon uncontested divorce

 Debts and support

-Debt responsibility, offsets, timing, and any support-related obligations the judgment needs to spell out.
+Debt responsibility, equalizing payments, timing, and any support-related obligations the judgment needs to spell out.

 Questions people ask about assets, debts, and clearer drafting